 You can make these rolls big and thick or even mini.
 Just roll and cut them the size you desire.

-- There is no sugar in the dough!
-This is good because sugar is hygroscopic, meaning it attracts water molecules.
-If there was sugar in the dough it would attract all those water molecules to itself leaving the bread with a dry mouthfeel and courser crumb.
+Note that there is no sugar in the dough!
+This is because sugar is hygroscopic, meaning it attracts water molecules.
+If there was sugar in the dough, it would attract all those water molecules to itself leaving the bread with a dry mouthfeel and courser crumb.

 I based this recipe off of a mix between my mom's delicious rolls and the King Arthur soft cinnamon rolls recipe.
 The KA recipe calls for bread flour.
 And while this makes sense and I totally trust and love them, I have to disagree here!